bradx3/quinc/README.md

 Processors can be any class with a #process method.
 The processor will be given an array of files.
 That array should be filtered, added to, and returned.

 Destinations can be any class with a #send method.
-The destination will be given an array of files to copy.
+The destination will be a root path, and an array of partial paths which can be combined with the root path to get the local file.
+These local files should be copied.

 ## Copyright